eyobghiday/PINNs-in-Fluid-Mechanics/README.md

 ## Results

-The PINN successfully solves the one-dimensional diffusion equation and produces the following plots:
+The PINN successfully solves the two-dimensional diffusion equation and produces the following plots:

 - The predicted concentration of the diffusing substance at specific times during the diffusion process.
 - The concentration of the diffusing substance at different values of the diffusion coefficient on the same plot, for comparison.